What Is UX Design & Its Value to My Product?

 It is important for UX designers to fully understand the design requirements in the context of their users.

-For example, one of the most commonly understood factor in this regard is the location of the users.
+For example, one of the most commonly understood factors in this regard is the location of the users.
 Is the product being designed for someone who is stationary or someone who is in motion?

 However, in other situations, limiting the user experience to a certain level for achieving efficiency may not be the primary consideration, but being relevant and offering value are the important design parameters every UX designer takes into consideration.